mikenomitch/containers/README.md

 #### Properties

 - `defaultPort?`: Optional default port to use when communicating with the container.
-If not set, you must specify port in proxyRequest calls
+If not set, you must specify port in containerFetch calls
+- `requiredPorts?`: Array of ports that should be checked for availability during container startup.
+Used by startAndWaitForPorts when no specific ports are provided.
 - `sleepAfter`: How long to keep the container alive without activity (format: number for seconds, or string like "5m", "30s", "1h")
 - `explicitContainerStart`: If true, container won't start automatically on DO boot (default: false).
 Set as a class property or via constructor options.
 - `containerConfig`: Configuration for the container's environment, entrypoint, and network access
-- Lifecycle methods: `onBoot`, `onShutdown`, `onStateUpdate`, `onError`
+- Lifecycle methods: `onBoot`, `onShutdown`, `onError`
-- `initialState`: Initial state for the container

 #### Constructor Options